 Healthy Homemade Peanut Butter

 I wanted my homemade peanut butter to be sugar free so I sweetened it with natural sweeteners.
-And to make the nut butter just as creamy and smooth as the storebought kinds I added one single tablespoon of organic coconut oil (don’t worry, the PB won’t taste like coconut, just 100% peanuts!)
+And to make the nut butter just as creamy and smooth as the storebought kinds I added one single tablespoon of organic coconut oil (don’t worry, the peanut butter won’t taste like coconut, just 100% peanuts!)

 Can you taste how delicious it is?
 Oh wait, no you can’t… technology hasn’t caught up with Wonka Vision yet.